 Do I Have to Pay a Large Retainer Fee to Hire a Talc Powder Cancer Attorney?

 No. Our team of experienced personal injury attorneys work on a contingency fee basis.
 This means we only charge clients if we obtain a financial recovery for you through settlement, judgment, or jury verdict.
 Once we get a recovery, our firm receives a percentage fee.

 Time to Take Action - Contact Our Firm Today for a Free, Confidential Consultation

-Now is the time to speak to an experienced talc powder cancer lawyer with Shapiro & Appleton& Duffan.
+Now is the time to speak to an experienced talc powder cancer lawyer with Shapiro & Appleton.
 We are currently investigating and accepting talc powder cancer cases.
-If you or a loved one is between the age of 30 and 65 and used talc powder for feminine hygiene the past few years, you may be able to pursue financial restitution for your harms and losses.
+If you or a loved one used talc powder for feminine hygiene the past few years, you may be able to pursue financial restitution for your harms and losses.

 You do not get an infinite amount of time to file a lawsuit against the talc powder manufacturer.
 You should seek out legal representation sooner rather than later.
 Contact our personal injury law firm's office by phone or by filling out the quick contact form on this page.
 An attorney will respond within hours.

 Why You Need to Contact Our Talc Cancer Law Firm Today